Assistance programs from Metropolitan Action Commission.

 Energy Bill Assistance is for families and individuals in need of assistance to pay for air conditioning, heating and utility bills.
-All assistance is one-time only per year.
+All grant based assistance is one-time only per year.
 People may be eligible for one or more programs overseen by MAC.
 To qualify for the programs, applicants must live within Nashville and/or Davidson County.
 In addition, residents must meet the Federal Income Guidelines and other program criteria prior to the approval.

 Air Conditioner and Fan and Program is for the summer months and the very high temperatures.
 The MAC community action agency offers disabled residents with medical conditions, seniors, and families with children less than six years of age, and the elderly a free fan and/or air conditioning unit.
 They are passed out during the summer months from May until August.
 Read more on free air conditioners near you.